Matthew Vines is one of the best known gay revisionist speakers (the source for all quotes in this article).

 Instead, Romans 1 is one of the strongest New Testament passages about the evil choices of mankind and the wrath of God.

-In addition, during the writing of the book of Romans, Greek and Roman cultures did not have a negative view of homosexuality.
-While I don't normally trust Wikipedia articles, this well-documented article explains the acceptance of male homosexuality in ancient times (WIKI).
+In addition, Vines is wrong about homosexuality being culturally unacceptable.
+When Romans was written, Greek and Roman cultures did not have a negative view of homosexuality.
+While I don't normally trust Wikipedia articles, this well-documented article explains the acceptance of male homosexuality during this time frame (WIKI).

 Christians should be concerned if our appearance denies appropriate cultural standards (i.e. if our short hair makes us appear to be a prostitute).
-But we should not be concerned if our views of sin deny cultural standards.
+But our view of sin is not dependent on cultural standards.
+Scripture condemns homosexual lifestyles without mention of culture.

 3. When in doubt, combine all passages about the same subject.